Transmind/KK-Django-Project/README.md

    Please refer to chapter #20 of the book for detailed instructions of pushing project onto platform.sh platform.

-9. To manage or clean up users, topics, or entries, run the python manage.py createsuperuser command to create an administrator account.
-Once created, you can log in to the Django admin interface at http://localhost:8000/admin.
+9. To manage or clean up users, topics, or entries, use the python manage.py createsuperuser command to create an administrator account.
+Once the account is created, you can access the Django admin interface locally at http://localhost:8000/admin or at http://your_web_addr/admin if the application has already been deployed to Platform.sh.